fabrizzio-perez/fabrizzio-perez/README.md

 - 👋 Hi, I’m @fabrizzio-perez
-- 👀 I’m interested in Java, Python, and Web Development
+- 👀 I’m interested in Java, Python, Data Science, and Web Development
 - 🌱 I’m currently learning SwiftUI.
 - 💞️ I’m looking to collaborate on nothing at the moment.
 - 📫 How to reach me https://www.linkedin.com/in/fabrizzioperez/